-Field Trip/School Event Parking - For families attending a school event or field trip during the school day, please park your car in Rows 2-5 at the Blackhawk Center.
-The Oregon Park District has set aside these rows for this purpose.
+Field Trip/School Event Parking - For families attending a school event or field trip during the school day, please park your car in Rows 2-3 at the Blackhawk Center.
 Other rows have assigned parking for employees or students and are patrolled by the Oregon Police.
 To avoid a ticket, please make sure you park only in the above rows which are clearly marked on the pavement.

 NOTE: For security reasons, families are to please wait outside when picking up their children at the end of the day.
 Families should wait on the south side of Jefferson Street across the street from the school.
+A labeled map has been provided on the school districts website for clarification.